Starting Your Novel: How Do You Like Your Books to Start?

 There are many suggestions as to how to get your book started.
 One of them is to ask yourself how you like the books you read to start.
 If you like books to start a certain way, others might too.

 Some books start with immediate action.
 I mean from the first word the reader is in the midst of intense action with one or more characters.
-The murder occurs immediately or the wreck or whatever the crises is.
-The reader is plunged into the story straight away.
+The murder occurs immediately or the wreck or whatever the crises.
+The reader has plunged into the story straight away.
 There is no slow progression into the story.

-I’ve used the opening of a story with a kidnapping.
-I’ve used the opening as a death scene.
+I’ve opened a story with a kidnapping.
+I’ve opened a story with a death scene.
 I like to hook the reader immediately if I can, but I don’t use that method all the time.
 Sometimes I take the reader in slowly.
 Many good books do that as well.
 It all depends on the story.

 Many books start with flashbacks to give the reader a little insight before the story picks up.
 It is a glimpse into the past that is connected to the main story.
 It is a step back in time to understand the present time of the story.